paulvt/stm32f4disc-demo/README.md

 ================

 This is just some STM32F4DISCOVERY demo application using Rust.
-It a serial command-interface for controlling (via GPIO) what the LED ring does: cycle clock-wise, counter clock-wise, or follow the accelerometer.
+It has a simple serial command-interface for controlling (via GPIO) what the LED ring does: cycle clock-wise, counter clock-wise, or follow the accelerometer.
 The accelerometer is accessed via SPI.

+The project also shows how to do unit testing and how to use GitLab CI.

 Serial interface
 ----------------